GMH-Code/Quake-WASM/README.md

 Quake-WASM performs consistently well and will almost always hit 60FPS in a web browser, even on performance-limited systems.

-Testing involved running identical `timerefresh` and `timedemo` benchmarks, ensuring versions were configured with the same settings.
+Testing involved running identical `timedemo` benchmarks, ensuring versions were configured with the same settings.

 ### Quake-WASM vs. WebAssembly DosBox

-This version performed about 50 - 60 times faster than it did with the WebAssembly version of DosBox, with the optimised x86 assembler code compiled and linked.
+This version performed about 65 - 80 times faster than it did with the WebAssembly version of DosBox, with the optimised x86 assembler code compiled and linked.
 DosBox is obviously going to be at a serious disadvantage here since running a general-purpose x86 emulator in a web browser is very inefficient; *Quake-WASM* bypasses that layer and so is closer to native code.

 ### Quake-WASM vs. Native DosBox

-When testing, this version (still running in a browser) was consistently around twice as fast as running Quake in DosBox on an x86 system, even with the x86 assembler included.
+When testing, this version (still running in a browser) was consistently around 2.5 times as fast as running Quake in DosBox on an x86 system, even with the x86 assembler included.

 ### Notes on x86 Assembler